seanap/Plex-Audiobook-Guide/README.md

 <!-- blank line -->
 ----
 <!-- blank line -->
-#### Tips!
+### Tips!
    * There are two key board shortcuts that call the Audible Web Source script, which one to use depends on if the Album and Artist tags exist or are accurate.
       * `Ctrl-i` - Use if there are **no** tags, or if the Album/Artist tags are incorrect or contain junk data that will effect the Audible search.
-This short cut will bring up the search and allow you to put exactly what you want to search Audible with, try to keep it as simple as possible with only Album and Author, you can also put the ASIN number in this dialog box to search for a specific book on Audible.
+This shortcut will bring up the search and allow you to put exactly what you want to search Audible with, try to keep it as simple as possible with only Album and Author, you can also put the ASIN number in this dialog box to search for a specific book on Audible.
       * `Ctrl-Shift-i` Use if the Album and Artist tag look to be ok, this will bypass the search input dialog box and bring you straight to the results.
    * If the Author is also the Narrator make sure you delete the duplicate entry in the Artist field.
 The script automatically combines the Author and Narrator (ex. `Peter Clines, Ray Porter`) in the Artist tag, which Plex uses as a "All Artists on this track" tag.
 Combining these tags for the Artist helps when searching Plex.
    * Try to only keep 1 cover file in the tag, when the script asks if you want to save the existing cover, say "**No**".
 If you happen to like the included cover over Audibles, in the Tag Review screen you can click the "Utils" button (bottom left) and UNCHECK "Save Image to Tag", but *make sure you remember to recheck this on the next book*.